LimePay/docs/Getting-Started.md

 ###### Relayed Payments
 Whenever you create a Relayed Payment, you must provide the following data - `shopper`, `fundTXData`, `genericTransactions`

 **As a result of the request you will receive `x-lime-token` as a header parameter.
-This token is used to initialize the check-out form!**
+This token is used to initialize the limepay-web library and process the payments!**

 **Summary:** The values that you provide for `tokenAmount` and `etherAmount` are crucial.
 In the `etherAmount` value you not only set the `ethers` that your signed transactions will charge the shopper, but the `required gas` for the execution of the _signed transactions_[[1](#1)] as-well.